Epinephrine & Carry Complacency

 Winter break.
 New Hampshire.
 A family ski trip.
 We were capping off a sunny day on the slopes with dinner at a restaurant near our hotel.

-We’d trusted a server at a restaurant to read an ingredients label correctly and he got it wrong.
-He overlooked ‘egg’.
-My ANA egg allergic college sophomore had just polished off the rare dessert treat at the end of what had otherwise been a great meal.
+My ANA egg allergic college sophomore had just polished off the rare dessert treat at the restaurant at the end of what had otherwise been a great meal.
+We’d trusted the server to read an ingredients label correctly and he got it wrong.
+He overlooked ‘egg’...

-This was the first time in his life that my son clearly needed to administer epinephrine for a reaction.
-His fear was palpable.
+My son's fear was palpable.
 The fear was on many levels.
-With the EAI back at the hotel -- would we get to it in time?
+With the epinephrine back at the hotel -- would we get to it in time?
 The thought of the bulky shot with the big needle was scary -- would it hurt?
 A lot?
-Would we use it correctly?
+Would we use the device correctly?
 Or fumble it because our hands were shaking, wasting the precious dose?
 We only had one with us.
-Would we make it to the ER?
+Would we make it to the ER?...

-Never be complacent about carrying your EAI.
-Carry TWO.
+Never be complacent about carrying your epinephrine.
+Carry TWO doses.

 You may need them.
 You just never know.